cgomesu/rpi-led-pingtest/README.md

 This is a simple python script for the Raspberry Pi to run a ping command and blink a GREEN LED if the host is up and otherwise, blink a RED LED.
 LEDs are connected to the RPI via its GPIO pins.

 # Default wiring
-For both LEDs, make sure to use an approriate current limiting resistor.
+For both LEDs, make sure to use an approriate limiting resistor.

 * RED LED: GPIO **#18**
 * GREEN LED: GPIO **#15**